sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 In this lab you have completed the following:

-- Learnt how CodeQL is different from other static analysis tools
+- Learned how CodeQL is different from other static analysis tools
 - Turned on the default setup on a Python repository
 - Turned on the advanced setup on a Java repository
 - Added some vulnerable code via a pull request and viewed the scan results in the PR.
-- CodeQL Query Operations in Visual Studio
+- Demonstrated CodeQL Query Operations in Visual Studio Code
-- Turn on GitHub Advanced Security for Organization
+- Turned on GitHub Advanced Security for Organization